solangeDev/solangeDev/README.md

 ---

 ## 🇺🇸 English Profile
 I am a Computer Engineer with **14 years of experience** building scalable enterprise solutions.
-I specialize in modern Front-End architectures and Full-Stack development, with a strong focus on performance and clean code.
+I specialize in modern Front-End architectures and Full-Stack development, with a strong focus on performance, maintainability, and user experience.

 * **English Level:** **B2 (Upper Intermediate)** - Capable of professional communication and technical collaboration in English-speaking environments.
 * **Key Expertise:** Micro-frontends (Single-SPA), Angular, React, and Java/Spring Boot.